LisaMcGautier/weatherDashboard/README.md

 Created an `if` statement to evaluate the length of the array `searchHistory` so that the most recent city searched will be displayed when the page loads.

+8/5

+Created a loop to build the five boxes of the 5-day Forecast.
+This helps to DRY up the repetitive code.

+Also created a backup of the old `script.js`, just in case.
+Not really using `style.css`, but fixed the alignment.